phylake/rcss/readme.md

 An [internal dsl] [fowler] for css built on ruby

 - Variables are ruby variables
-- Mixins are ruby functions that return a Hash
+- Mixins are ruby functions
-- The syntax describes ruby data structures for maximum extensibility

 ## Why

 - I like terse, expressive languages and wanted the full power of ruby behind my css
-- I was sick of dealing with Sass and Less's syntax, rails integration issues, etc.
+- I was sick of dealing with *other* frameworks' pseudo-language crap, rails integration issues, etc.

 ## How